robert-godlewski/django-plugins/README.md

 * tag

 ## Todos:
+1. Fix the checkbox data for is_recurring that returns true/false instead of stick with just false
-1. Add in everything else for Task variables to be edited
+2. Add in everything else for Task variables to be edited
-2. Edit the form to edit some of the other variables
+3. Edit the form to edit some of the other variables
-3. Create tests for Task variables to see if they work
+4. Create tests for Task variables to see if they work
-4. Fix bugs for Tasks
+5. Fix bugs for Tasks
-5. Add in full CRUD for the other Models
+6. Add in full CRUD for the other Models

 ## Tables
 Model Design for client: